dragosh635/laravel-path-youtube/README.md

 ## 📽 Laratube

-Build a look alike youtube application in laravel and vuew js with the help of an o'reilly course
+Build a look-alike youtube application in laravel and vuew js with the help of an o'reilly course

 ## 😎 Cool stuff about the project